-After 18 years, Google has rebranded its flagship advertising product—AdWords—along with a few other ad offerings.
+After over 18 years, Google has rebranded its flagship advertising product—AdWords—along with a few other ad offerings.

 Here’s what the rebranding entailed: